rki-mf1/CoVpipe2/README.md

 ### Example sample sheet

-`CoVpipeNext` accepts a sample sheet in `CSV` format as input and should look like this:
+`CoVpipe2` accepts a sample sheet in `CSV` format as input and should look like this:

 ```
 sample,fastq_1,fastq_2